Marit van Eupen

 Marit van Eupen (born 26 September 1969 in Arnhem) is a rower from the Netherlands.

 Together with Kirsten van der Kolk she participated at the 2000 Summer Olympics in Sydney where they finished in sixth position in the lightweight double sculls.
-Four years later they took part in Athens at the 2004 Summer Olympics where they won the bronze medal.
-After those Olympics they became World Champion in 2005 (Gifu, 2006 (Eton and 2007 (Munich.
-In 2008 they became second in the Rowing World Cup meeting in Luzern and they qualified themselves for the 2008 Summer Olympics where they won Olympic Gold.
+Four years later they took part in the 2004 Summer Olympics in Athens where they won the bronze medal.
+After those Olympics she was World Champion in 2005 (Gifu), 2006 (Eton) and 2007 (Munich). in the Lightweight Single Sculls.
+In 2008 she and Kirsten van der Kolk reunited and came second in the Rowing World Cup meeting in Luzern and they qualified for the 2008 Summer Olympics where they won Gold.

-In 2006 van Eupen received the "Golden Oar" first awarded to Janus Ooms in 1892.
-Between 2005 and 2008, three years in a row, she was given the Amsterdam Sportswoman of the year award.
+In 2006 van Eupen received the "Golden Oar", first awarded to Janus Ooms in 1892.
+For three years in a row, between 2005 and 2008, she was given the Amsterdam Sportswoman of the year award.

+She retired from rowing in 2011.